rijuris/DSML_Internship_Project/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
-Copyright © [rijuris]
+Copyright ©rijuris

 ## Acknowledgments